alexjzyang/fhxParse/DevLog.md

 ## 01/30/2025

-Included code to create EM child devices table and commands table
+TODO: Included code to create EM child devices table and commands table

 Need to loop and create tables for the nested EM embedded composites And do the same with Command SFC's, which are found as part of embedded Composites

+## 02/03/2025

+**Created plans and sprint schedules.
+Targeting milestones, complete package of DS creation code by March 14.**
+Today: Examine tables for neseted blocks